 Cartilage is a connective tissue found throughout the body that lines joint surfaces.
 It is less rigid than bone but is stiff enough to help absorb shock placed on the joints.
 In the knee, cartilage provides a smooth protective layer covering the femur, tibia and undersurface of the patella.
 Cartilage serves as a shock-absorbing structure for the bones in the knee and provides a frictionless articulating surface.

 Cartilage may be damaged by sports activities, traumatic injuries, or even work injuries.
 When one hears the term “loose bodies” within a joint, it refers to cartilage that has been separated from the bone and can now float within the knee.
 This can often be the result of an abnormal twisting motion to the joint which can occur during a traumatic injury.
 Daily wear and tear or prolonged stress on the knee can also lead to a knee cartilage injury.
-Austin, Texas orthopedic knee specialist, Dr. Jeff Padalecki specializes in the knee joint and is available to treat patients suffering from cartilage damage in the knee.
+Austin, Round Rock, and Cedar Park, Texas communities orthopedic knee specialist, Dr. Jeff Padalecki, has extensive experience successfully treating cartilage damage in the knee.